scipy-conference/scipy_proceedings_archive/scipy2022/papers/pyDAMPF_HVGuzman/pyDAMPF_HVGuzman.md

 ---
 title: 'pyDAMPF: a Python package for modeling mechanical properties of hygroscopic materials under interaction with a nanoprobe'
+description: |
+pyDAMPF is a tool oriented to the Atomic Force Microscopy (AFM) community, which allows the simulation of the physical properties of materials under variable relative humidity (RH).
 ---

 # Abstract